Visitor access and borrowing

 - Foreign government-issued passport, national ID card, or foreign driver's license with English text

 - Canadian provincial driver's license or Indian and Northern Affairs Canada card

-For access beyond the free day passes, or for borrowing privileges for non-Stanford-affiliated individuals and corporations, we offer a fee-based library membership.
+For access beyond the free day passes, or for borrowing privileges for non-Stanford-affiliated individuals, we offer a fee-based library membership.
 Stanford-affiliated groups may qualify for courtesy access and borrowing privileges.